 The South Central Regional Council of Governments (SCRCOG) provides a platform for intermunicipal coordination, cooperation, and decision making.
 SCRCOG is made up of fifteen municipalities: Bethany, Branford, East Haven, Guilford, Hamden, Madison, Meriden, Milford, New Haven, North Branford, North Haven, Orange, Wallingford, West Haven, and Woodbridge.
 Over the years, SCRCOG has addressed numerous issues, such as those related to housing, transportation, land use planning, and economic development (via REX Development).
 The SCRCOG region covers approximately 570,000 people, or 1/6th of the state's population.

-SCRCOG is one of fourteen regional planning organizations (RPOs) in Connecticut.
-Not all RPOs are organized as Councils of Governments; some are Regional Planning Agencies or Regional Councils of Elected Officials.
-For federally mandated transportation planning purposes, 11 of the RPOs, including SCRCOG, have been designated as Metropolitan Planning Organizations (MPOs).
+SCRCOG is one of nine regional planning organizations (RPOs) in Connecticut.
+For federally mandated transportation planning purposes, several of the RPOs, including SCRCOG, have been designated as Metropolitan Planning Organizations (MPOs).

 The South Central Regional Council of Governments is dedicated to regional cooperation enabling cities and towns to work together to accomplish projects they cannot do as efficiently or cost effectively by themselves; creating a sense of pride in the region by aspiring to the highest quality of life and economic well being that can be achieved and greater accountability through voluntary cooperation in the region with productive results that benefit the entire region.